JasonPollman/Dist.io/ReadMe.md

 - A [Master Proxy Server](#the-master-proxy-server) must be running on the host machine.
 - The script must exist on the host machine and be *npm installed* there.
 - You must use [Master#create.remote.slave(s)](#master-api) to start them.
+- The cannot pass file descriptors to remote slaves.

 ## Requests
 *Request* objects are abstracted away from the API and there's no explicit need to use them.
 However, the JSDOCs are [here](http://www.jasonpollman.com/distio-api/), if you wish to see the *Request* class.